 3. Tell your supervisor / manager you are preparing a maternity leave plan and that you'd like their input and approval.
 We hope they'll be pleasantly surprised that you were so forward-thinking and we've written an article with tips about how to tell your boss you're pregnant.

 4. Set up a meeting to discuss your plan with your boss at a good time for them (i.e. not before major deadlines, stressful deals, their vacations or major holidays).

 5. Create a written maternity leave plan you are comfortable handing over and leaving with your manager.
 This is a large project in-itself that should cover what communication (if any) you plan on keeping with the office while you're out, and also whether you think your manager will need to hire any temporary replacements for you.
-We've written an article about what your plan should entail here [link] to make sure you cover all your bases.
+We've written a summary of what your maternity leave plan should entail and how to create a maternity leave plan to help you cover all your bases.

 6. Decide whether you are going to try to negotiate for a longer maternity leave or more pay before you have the meeting with your manager.
 If so, be prepared in your meeting with your manager to discuss that after he/she appears to generally approve of your plan.

 7. Prepare yourself for the maternity leave negotiation by doing your research, having some concrete proposals and rationales and by sizing up the process at your company.
 We've written an article about how to negotiate your maternity leave.